-- HOW — Even a great facilitator who knows where they are going (ie, What DONE looks like) still needs help.
+- HOW — Even a great facilitator who knows where they are going (ie, What DONE looks like) still needs meeting design.
 They need to know HOW they are going to build consensus and get a group of people from the meeting Introduction to the Wrap.
-While the best methodology or approach (ie, Agenda) has more than one right answer, there is one wrong answer — if the meeting leader does not know HOW they are going to do it.
+While the best methodology or approaches (ie, Agenda) have more than one right answer, there is one wrong answer — if the meeting designer does not know HOW they are going to do it.

 When you take a trip, for example, first you need to know WHERE you are going (and of course, WHY you are going there).
-HOW you get there reflects numerous options and various criteria. (ie For short-distance trips, most of us could take a motorized vehicle, walk, ride a bicycle, etc.) Our structured facilitation technique is designed to optimize HOW you get from the meeting introduction to the meeting conclusion on time and with results everyone will support.
+HOW you get there reflects numerous options and various criteria. (ie For short-distance trips, most of us could take a motorized vehicle, walk, ride a bicycle, etc.) Our structured meeting design optimizes HOW you get from the meeting introduction to the meeting conclusion on time and with results everyone will support.
 It is NOT about singing Kum Bay Yah, but rather, accelerating information gathering, driving meeting results through disciplined analysis and improving the quality and transparency of decision-making.

 The MG RUSH Professional Facilitation technique works and, based on alumni feedback, it works immediately.
 Read some of the testimonials, including those from recent classes (by our standards, the most important).
 Every day we are helping thousands of alumni run more effective meetings, thus helping them exceed personal and project objectives faster than they would have without understanding HOW TO think when dealing with groups of people from various cultures with multiple beliefs and individual values that seem to yield contrary choices and behavior.
 While not for the faint-hearted, you will leave our class inspired and competent, with skills that immediately add benefit to your career and your organization.